faros-ai/airbyte-connectors/README.md

 Read more about `lerna` here - https://github.com/lerna/lerna

-# Build Docker image
+# Build Docker images

-In order to build a Docker image for your connector run the `docker build` command and set `path` argument.
-For example for Faros Destination run:
+In order to build a Docker image for a connector run the `docker build` command and set `path` argument.
+For example for Faros Destination connector run:

 ```shell
 docker build . --build-arg path=destinations/faros-destination -t faros-destination